 - A letter of application that includes a daytime contact number

 - A photocopy of the passport of each adopter

 - Two passport size photographs of each adopter

-- The Declaration of Eligibility and Suitability (not a copy)
+- The original Declaration of Eligibility and Suitability (not a copy)

-- A letter from the Adoption Authority stating how many children you can adopt and from what country
+- A letter from the Adoption Authority stating how many children you are eligible to adopt and from what country